Story

 Eden Gardens State Park

-Eden Gardens State Park is located off US 98 on the north end of County Road 395.
+Eden Gardens State Park is located north of Seagrove, off US 98 on the north end of County Road 395.
 A walk through Eden Gardens is an easy stroll, about one mile, and arguably the most picturesque - with towering, moss-draped oaks and magnolias.
 The Tucker Bayou Trail is a short, easy stroll - both scenic and fun with several benches along the way to stop and birdwatch or take in the view.
 You might see deer or dolphins!
 The park also offers observation decks that are wheelchair accessible.
 And while you’re there, be sure to check out the ornamental gardens, a highlight of the park.
 Depending on the time of year, you’ll find colorful varieties of azaleas and camellias in bloom October through May, a butterfly garden with a reflecting pool, and a stunning Heritage rose garden.
-The trailhead starts at the north end of the new picnic area and is well marked.
-Detailed trail maps are available at the ranger station or click HERE to view a map.
+The trailhead starts at the north end of the picnic area and is well marked.